-Although necromancers like him are hunted down and burned on stake, Cabal is driven to find a cure for death- although "driven" is something of an understatement.
-Not an adventuerous sort by nature, he's also horribly pragmatic, so his quest for knowledge (which he'd be content to do in a lab and library) sees him travel to Hell, The Dreamlands, various fictional European countries, and a city of horrors called London.
+Although necromancers like him are hunted down and burned at the stake, Cabal is driven to find a cure for death- although "driven" is something of an understatement.
+Not an adventurous sort by nature, he's also horribly pragmatic, so his quest for knowledge (which he'd be content to do in a lab and library) sees him travel to Hell, the Dreamlands, various fictional European countries, and a city of horrors called London.

 The series consists of five novels:

 - Johannes Cabal the Necromancer (2009)